 - What Matters

 When most of think of winter, they think about infinitesimal, frosty flakes of snow decorating the earth in clusters of various sizes.
-And while the snow is, indeed, beautiful, I can’t help but think of the cold it brings.
+And while the snow is indeed, beautiful, I can’t help but think of the cold it brings.
 The frozen drops of rain falling down, some gracefully, others menacingly.
-Some leisurely floating in the air to show off their beauty, others only pelting one with blasts of gelidness.
+Some leisurely floating in the air showing off their beauty, others pelting those below with blasts of gelidity.
 When I think of winter, it’s those harsh snowflakes that I think of the most, the ones that give me the shivers.
-Not just the thought of it, or the feeling of it, but the memories that come with it.
-Snow is cold, but there are some things that are colder than it that will chill me forever.
+Snow is cold, but some memories are colder – memories that will chill me forever.

-It happened years ago when I was in fourth grade.
-My friends, Spurthi and Maya, and I were outside for recess.
+When I was in fourth grade, my friends Spurthi and Maya and I were outside for recess.
 The wind was howling, pushing little sparkles of snow and wisps of frosty coldness along with it.
 We walked close together, hands in our pockets, huddled together to stay warm.
-Yet I could feel the frigid air biting at me, aiming especially at my hands.
-I’d forgotten to bring my gloves.
-It was a mistake that seemed so minute back then, but what was, in the end, the cause of it all.
+Yet I could feel the frigid air biting me, sinking its teeth into my hands.
+I’d forgotten to bring gloves.
+It was a mistake that seemed so minute back then but what was, in the end, the cause of it all.

 It was cold.
 Undeniably, unmistakably cold.
 Not just my hands; everything was freezing cold.
 My head, my face, my hands, my feet, my chest, everything.
-I huddled closer to my friends, I hugged myself, but the freezing air still penetrated through the warmth and continued nipping at me, like a dog fiercely chewing and ripping the last of meat left on a solid white bone.
+I huddled closer to my friends, I hugged myself, but the freezing air still penetrated through the warmth and continued nipping at me, like a dog fiercely ripping away the last meat on a solid white bone.

 “Are you sure?”
-I asked, hesitantly touching the glove from her hand, not sure if I should take it just yet.
+I asked, hesitantly touching the glove in her hand, not sure if I should take it.
 Maya did the same.
-Yes, I was cold, and yes, I wanted to be warm… but would Spurthi really just give her gloves like that?
+Yes, I was cold, and yes, I wanted to be warm … but would Spurthi really just give her gloves like that?
 Wasn’t she cold, too?
-I didn’t want her to suffer from the wicked cold the same way I was all because of my mistake of forgetting my gloves…
+I didn’t want her to suffer from the wicked cold just because of my mistake.

 She wouldn’t mind.
 She would be okay without them.

-just like the snow accumulating on her body in little white clusters.
-The air echoed the sound of her hands scraping the blacktop as she plunged downwards with a sickening thump.
+just like the snow accumulating on her body.
+The air echoed with the sound of her hands scraping the blacktop as she plunged downward with a sickening thump.

 Time stopped.
 I couldn’t move.
 I was frozen, like the white snowflakes on Spurthi’s black jacket.